-Yuva Kabaddi Series: UP Falcons continue to dominate as fight for top spot intensifies in Division 2 matches - www.lokmattimes.com
+Yuva Kabaddi Series: UP Falcons continue to dominate as fight for top spot intensifies in division 2 matches - www.lokmattimes.com

-Coimbatore, Dec 27 The 11th edition of the Yuva Kabaddi Series Division 2 at the Karpagam Academy of ...
+Coimbatore (Tamil Nadu)[India], December 27 : The 11th edition of the Yuva Kabaddi Series Division 2 at the Karpagam ...

-Coimbatore, Dec 27 The 11th edition of the Yuva Kabaddi Series Division 2 at the Karpagam Academy of Higher Education in Coimbatore delivered thrilling action on the fourth day.
+Coimbatore (Tamil Nadu)[India], December 27 : The 11th edition of the Yuva Kabaddi Series Division 2 at the Karpagam Academy of Higher Education in Coimbatore delivered thrilling action on the fourth day on Thursday.

 The day kicked off with the Hampi Heroes crushing the Sindh Sonics 56-24.
 Krupasagar D was the star of the match, scoring an impressive 16 raid points, while Someshwara Darshan showcased an all-round display.
 Defender Darshan R added eight tackle points, ensuring the Heroes' overwhelming win.
 For the struggling Sonics, Kuldeep Kumar managed a Super 10, but the lack of support proved costly.